 Note: Section 13-2.3 of the Estates, Powers & Trusts Law (“EPTL”) requires that “every power of attorney relating to an interest in a decedent’s estate and every conveyance or assignment of an interest in an estate or similar instrument which contains an express or implied authorization or delegation of power to act there under” must be in writing and acknowledged, and recorded in the office of the Surrogate’s Court having jurisdiction over the New York estate.
 Abandoned Property Location Service Provider Agreements are documents subject to this requirement (see, In re Betlem, 300 A.D.2d 1026 (4th Dept. 2002).
 Therefore, in order to ensure compliance with this requirement, where a service provider is representing an executor, administrator or other person(s) with any interest in an estate where the decedent was a New York domiciliary, effective January 1, 2008, OUF will require service providers to submit a court certified copy of their Abandoned Property Location Service Provider Agreement, which has been duly filed with the appropriate Surrogate’s Court, for all claims filed with this Office on or after such date.
 If an executor or administrator was appointed for the estate, the agreement must be filed in the Surrogate’s Court that issued the Letters of appointment.
 If no executor or administrator was appointed, then the agreement must be filed in the county in which the decedent was domiciled.
 This recording requirement applies to Abandoned Property Location Service Provider Agreements relating to any interest in a New York domiciliary decedent’s estate or conveyance or assignment of an interest in any such estate, including agreements entered into with heirs, fiduciaries and persons with any other interest in an estate, and applies to all New York estates whether Letters are required or small estates where no estate representative has been appointed.

 While the use of finders is not encouraged, the State Comptroller’s Office of Unclaimed Funds is required to make available a list containing the names and last-known addresses of those persons who may be entitled to unclaimed funds.
 The list indicates the nature of the property, and when and by whom the property was reported.
 Privacy provisions of State and Federal law do not permit the disclosure of amounts held for individual items or the taxpayer identification (social security) number listed for an item.
 To search the list online, visit the State Comptroller’s Internet site, and click on the icon for Unclaimed Funds.
-The Unclaimed Funds Owner database is also available for download and contains a search program and the owner name and address data in DBF format.
+The Unclaimed Funds Owner name listing is also available for download and contains the owner name and address data.